wesslen/NCStateSenateFacebook/README.md

 I've created this GitHub respository that analyzes nearly 7,000 Facebook posts by NC State Senators between Jan 2014 to Dec 2016.
 Specifically, I use [Strutural Topic Modeling](http://www.structuraltopicmodel.com/) to identify the topics and estimate the effect party has on each topic's prevalence.

+I haven't uploaded the data used onto GitHub but email me if you're interested in the raw data.

 See either Part 1 or Part 2 below for the code and commentary.

 ## HTML Outputs of NC State Senate Facebook Posts